IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Protection analysis

-After designing and implementing \llmsys, we evaluate it.
-Our goal with evaluation is to assess: (i) whether \llmsys protects against the threats and risks, that we outline in our threat model, (ii) whether \llmsys provides the same functionality as a non-isolated system, and (iii) what performance overheads \llmsys incurs because execution in isolation requires additional steps to resolve user queries, as compared to a non-isolated system.
-To make head-to-head comparisons, we develop \baseline, an LLM-based system that offers the same features as \llmsys, but does not isolate the execution of apps.
+We now evaluate: (i) whether \llmsys protects against the threats and risks outlined in our threat model (this section), (ii) whether \llmsys provides the same functionality as a non-isolated system (Section~\ref{Section:FunctionalityCorrectness}), and (iii) performance overheads incurred by \llmsys (Section~\ref{subsection:performance-analysis}).